-PART XI-ILLEGAL PRACTICES.
+Part XI - Illegal practices

+68. Bribery
-69. (1) Any person who, either before or during an election Bribery. with intent, either directly or indirectly to influence another person to vote or to refrain from voting for any candidate, gives or provides or causes to be given or provided any money, gift or other consideration to that other person, commits the offence of bribery and is liable on conviction to a fine not exceeding ninety currency points or imprisonment not exceeding three years or both.

-(2) Any person who receives any money, gift or other consideration under subsection (1) also commits the offence under that subsection.

-(3) Subsection (1) does not apply in respect of the provision of refreshments or food-

-- (a) offered by a candidate or candidate's agent who provides refreshments or food as an election expense at a candidates' campaign planning and organisation meeting; or - (b) offered by any person other than a candidate or a candidate's agent who, at his or her own expense provides the refreshments or food at a candidates' campaign planning and organisation meeting.

-(4) Every candidate or candidate's agent who, by himself or herself or any other person, directly or indirectly, before the close of polls on polling day offers, procures or provides or promises to procure or provide any alcoholic beverage to any person commits an illegal practice.
+- (1) A person who, either before or during an election with intent, either directly or indirectly to influence another person to vote or to refrain from voting for any candidate, gives or provides or causes to be given or provided any money, gift or other consideration to that other person, commits the offence of bribery and is liable on conviction to a fine not exceeding seventy two currency points or imprisonment not exceeding three years or both. - (2) A person who receives any money, gift or other consideration under subsection (1) also commits the offence under that subsection. - (3) Subsection (1) does not apply in respect of the provision of refreshments or food- - (a) offered by a candidate or candidate's agent who provides refreshments or food as an election expense at a candidates' campaign planning and organisation meeting; or - (b) offered by any person other than a candidate or a candidate's agent who, at his or her own expense provides the refreshments or food at a candidates' campaign planning and organisation meeting. - (4) An offence under subsection (1) shall be an illegal practice. - (5) Every candidate or candidate's agent who, by himself or herself or any other person, directly or indirectly, before the close of polls on polling day offers, procures or provides or promises to procure or provide any alcoholic beverage to any person commits an illegal practice. - (6) A person who during the campaign in respect of an election, solicits from a candidate or a candidate's agent any money, gift, alcoholic beverage or other consideration in return for directly or indirectly influencing another person to vote or refraining from voting for a candidate or in consideration for his or her voting for the candidate or not voting for another candidate, commits an illegal practice.

-(5) An offence under subsection (1) shall be an illegal practice.

-Procuring prohibited persons to vote.
+69. Procuring prohibited persons to vote